Body Of Jakelin Caal, Immigrant Girl Who Died In Border Patrol Custody, Arrives In Guatemala

 The body of immigrant girl Jakelin Caal has arrived in Guatemala more than two weeks after she died while in the custody of U.S. Border Patrol.

 Caal was with her father as they crossed the U.S.-Mexico border in New Mexico on December 6.
 The family was part of a group of more than 100 migrants who crossed the border and surrendered to Border Patrol agents to seek asylum in the United States, but Caal fell ill within hours of being taken into custody and died on December 8 after being taken to a hospital.
-As the USA Today noted, her body has now arrived back in Guatemala to be laid to rest.
+As USA Today noted, her body has now arrived back in Guatemala to be laid to rest.

 The small white coffin holding the girl’s body arrived in Guatemala City’s international airport and was received by members of the country’s foreign ministry.
 No family members could be at the airport to receive the girl’s body, as the girl’s father said they were too poor to travel from the rural hamlet where they live together.